 Telling a customer their card was declined can be an uncomfortable conversation.
 The best approach is to be as understanding as possible.
 Most people have had a card declined at least once in their life, but it can still be embarrassing.

 As discreetly as possible, explain to the customer that their bank has declined their card.
-If they used their card on a mobile POS device, they might see the declined message themselves.
+If they used their card on a mobile POS device, they may see the declined message themselves.

 - Declined.
 Card has expired.
 Please use a different card.